 Sponsor and status

-This bill was introduced on March 9, 1993, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 9, 1993, in a previous session of Congress, but it did not receive a vote.

 Representative for Florida's 16th congressional district

 This activity took place on a related bill, H.R.
 5521 (102nd).

 Mar 9, 1993

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.